maxday/documentation/content/en/logs/guide/lambda-logs-collection-troubleshooting-guide.md

 * `aws.lambda.errors `: Count of errors that occurred when the function was invoked
 * `aws.lambda.duration ` : Average amount of time (in milliseconds) that it took for the Lambda function to finish executing
 * `aws.lambda.duration.maximum`: Maximum amount of time (in milliseconds) that it took for the Lambda function to finish executing
-* `aws.lambda.throttles` : Count of invocation attempts that were throttled due to invocation rates exceeding customer limits
+* `aws.lambda.throttles`: Count of invocation attempts that were throttled due to invocation rates exceeding customer limits

 For more information on these and other AWS Lambda metrics, see [Amazon Lambda Metrics][6].

 ## Check the Lambda function logs

-From the monitoring tab, click "View logs in Cloudwatch".
+From the monitoring tab, click **View logs in Cloudwatch**.

 {{< img src="logs/guide/lambda-logs-cloudwatch.png" alt="Lambda logs in Cloudwatch"  style="width:80%;" >}}